Link Search Menu Expand Document

 Updating a Data

-Use the Update operation and pass the target table as a literal string and a anonymous entity object.
+Use the Update operation with the target table as a literal string and an anonymous entity object.

 using (var connection = new SqlConnection(connectionString))